ilrd/Digit_Recognizer/README.md

 Digit Recognizer provides you an ability to draw a digit and get its predicted value from a Neural Net model with a very simple interface.

-Run run.py and draw the ugliest digit you can and the model with recognize it with 99.5% accuracy!
+Run run.py and draw the ugliest digit you can, and the model with recognize it with 99.5% accuracy!

 ## Example